mixpanel/docs/pages/docs/tracking/reference/distinct-id-limits.md

 # Distinct ID Limits

 In order to maintain fast queries and catch implementation mistakes, we set a limit on the number of events sent to a particular `distinct_id` in a given time window.
-In this document, we explain how this limit works and what to do when you hit it.
+This threshold has been stablished as **100K events per `distinct_id` per calendar day in the project**.

 ## What is a hot shard?
-There are cases when an incorrect implementation results in a disproportionately high number of events sent to Mixpanel for the same `distinct_id`.
-This leads to an imbalance when storing events across distinct_ids, where one distinct_id's events grows larger than the rest, impacting storage and query systems which in-turn results in high query latencies for the end user.
+Whenever a project goes above the threshold described above, it generates an imbalance when storing events across distinct_ids, where one distinct_id's events grows larger than the rest, impacting storage and query systems which in-turn results in high query latencies (slower reports) for the end user.

 Since we distribute events across shards, this imbalance is called a **hot shard**.

-## How does hot shard detection work?
-The hot shard detection step runs in the ingestion pipeline.
-A counter of events is maintained for each `distinct_id` and `event_date` combination.
-The counter is best-effort as a result of the underlying systems used to maintain such a large keyspace.

-Once a pre-defined threshold is crossed(currently set to 100K events), the `distinct_id` is marked as contributing to a hot shard and all subsequent events for this `distinct_id` and `event_date` are updated to even the load across shards.
-Historical events prior to the hotshard detection for the same `distinct_id` are not updated.

 ## What happens when we detect a hot shard?
-Once a given entry crosses the threshold, all subsequent matching events (same `distinct_id` and `event_date`) will have the following transformations applied to them:
+Once a given entry crosses the threshold, all subsequent matching events (same `distinct_id` and caledar day) will have the following transformations applied to them:
 - `event` will be changed to `$hotshard_events`.
 The original event name will be preserved under a property called `mp_original_event_name` (display name is `Hotshard Original Event Name`).
 Changing the name removes the bad events from being selected for analysis yet remain accessible for debugging.
 - `distinct_id` is changed to `""`[^1].
 The original value will be preserved under a property called `mp_original_distinct_id` (display name is `Hotshard Original Distinct ID`).
 Removing the distinct_id allows Mixpanel backend to distribute these events evenly across shards ensuring that performance is not adversely affected while keeping the data accessible for debugging.

-[^1]: Due to a side-effect on how events are serialized, some remediated entries were initially saved with a numeric distinct_id (instead of "").
-This value can safely be ignored.

 Original Event -
 ```json